MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 1. Edit or add recipients by email address, ensuring that you have at least one.

 1. If the report is in a workspace backed by a Premium capacity or Premium Per User (PPU) license, add the full report as an attachment instead of only a single report page.
+Sensitivity labels are applied to the email attachment.
 Select PDF or PowerPoint for the attachment format.
 The attachment respects all privacy labels for the report.
 The size of the attachment is limited to no more than 20 pages and less than 25 MB.

    :::image type="content" source="./media/end-user-subscribe/power-bi-attach.png" alt-text="Screenshot showing the Attach full report dropdown.":::